mathesar-foundation/mathesar/docs/docs/installation/docker-compose.md

 If you run `docker-compose --version` and see a relatively old version, try `docker compose version` and see whether it's different.
 The latter is the version that will be used in the script.

 ### Ports
 You may see errors about various ports being unavailable (or already being bound).
-In this case, please restart from a clean `docker` state, and choose non-default ports during the installation process for PostgreSQL, http traffic, or https traffic as appropriate.
+In this case, please restart from a clean `docker` state, and choose non-default ports during the installation process for PostgreSQL, HTTP traffic, or HTTPS traffic as appropriate.

+For instance, you could choose port `8080` for HTTP traffic if port `80` is unavailable.

 ### Permissions